king-11/ComputerSystem/Week 0.md

 - Designed the splash screen and implentated navigation panel using the "Navigation Activity" which guides the user from one section of the app to another.
 - The UI of one of the four major sections of our app has been designed.

+### Team 16

+- Learned about flutter basics for designing the app.
+- Designed the logo for the application and implemented the splash screen.
+- Designed the login screen and sign up screen for the application.
+- Currently learning how to allow the user to make a login/sign in.
+- Also gathering knowledge about Firebase as we will use that to implement the backend of the application.